Many ways to slice free energy

 $$\sum_s \log p(o) q(s) = \log p(o) \sum_s q(s) = \log p(o)$$

-Expression \(2b\) can be interpreted as the sum of divergence and surprise.
 Divergence measures the accuracy of the approximate posterior, i.e., how close it is to the true posterior distribution of states, \(p(s \mid o)\).

-$$p(o) = p(o \mid s)p(s)$$
+$$p(o) = \sum_s p(o \mid s)p(s)$$

-Expression \(2c\) can be interpreted as the sum of complexity and accuracy.
-Complexity measures how far the approximate posterior is from the prior beliefs, the expected states \(p(s)\).
+Complexity measures how far the approximate posterior is from the prior beliefs, the expected mental states \(p(s)\).

 The complexity – accuracy formulation is particularly interesting as it would give a mathematical explanation of the empirically firmly supported psychological phenomenon cognitive dissonance [5].
 There is a cognitive cost and discomfort associated with changing one’s beliefs, especially if these beliefs are considered as parts of one’s identity.
 Try for instance to talk somebody out of their religion or political sympathies by pointing at observations (or lack thereof).

-Expression \(1c\) is usually interpreted as the difference between energy and entropy.
-If the energy is low, i.e., if the inferred state distribution is probable under the generative model, we can afford a high precision (peaked) \(q(s)\) meaning a low entropy.
-If the energy is high meaning that the generative model doesn’t give a high probability to the inferred state distribution, then this has to be compensated with a high entropy (flat) \(q(s)\) to keep free energy low.
-High entropy means that we are uncertain and therefore must spread the probability mass on many states.
+If the energy is low, i.e., if the inferred mental state distribution is probable under the generative model, we can afford a high precision (peaked) \(q(s)\) meaning a low entropy.
+If the energy is high meaning that the generative model doesn’t give a high probability to the inferred mental state distribution, then this has to be compensated with a high entropy (flat) \(q(s)\) to keep free energy low.
+High entropy means that we are uncertain and therefore must spread the probability mass on many mental states.

-All the formulations are communicating vessels in the sense that if you for instance minimize the divergence in \(2b\), which is the only term that can be minimized in perceptual inference, then we will get the optimal tradeoff between complexity and accuracy and between energy and entropy.
-Also, it can be shown that \(\mathcal F(q, o) \geq 0\).
+All the formulations are communicating vessels in the sense that if you for instance minimize the divergence in \((2b)\), which is the only term that can be minimized in perceptual inference, then we will get the optimal tradeoff between complexity and accuracy and between energy and entropy.
+Also, it can be shown that \(\mathcal F[q; o] \geq 0\).

 1. The square brackets indicate that \(\mathcal F\) is a functional, a function of a function, of \(q\). ↩︎